jithin-renji/Nuke/README.md

 # Nuke
-Nuke is a program that can be used to 'nuke' a drive of its contents.
+Nuke is a program that can be used to destroy the contents of a given drive.
 It zeroes out a given drive and writes random bytes for further data destruction.

 ```
 Usage: nuke <drive 1> [drive 2] ...